XRPLF/xrpl.js/docs/index.md

 ### Return Value

-This method returns a new object similar to the source object, but with `issuer` instead of `counterparty`.
+This method returns a new object based on the source object, but with `issuer` instead of `counterparty`.

 ### Example